-The fleet market in Australia has hovered around the 1-million unit mark for a number of years.
+TORRANCE, CA – The fleet market in Australia has hovered around the 1-million unit mark for a number of years.
+Delays in vehicle supply incurred during 2011 as a result of the various worldwide natural disasters have largely dissipated and, assuming no re-occurrence, the market should be back to what would be considered normal production.
 As with most years, there are a large number of new model releases planned for the year and the market continues to see a wider range of vehicle choice as OEMs seek to respond to the changing demands of the purchaser.

 “Fleet management practices are relatively advanced with a heightened focus on issues such as sustainability, health and safety, and total cost of ownership.
 More recent advances in telematics and data management, along with an ever-improving standard of vehicle, have seen the face of the national fleet car park evolve over time in response to the increasing demands placed on any fleet manager,” according to Peter Robb, general manager, Custom Fleet Australia, GE Capital.

 The fleet market is relatively strong, both in new sales and used-vehicle values.
-“Remarketing of vehicles has been supported by a lack in availability of quality vehicles as well as utilization of non-traditional disposal channels,” Robb said.
+“Remarketing of vehicles has been supported by a lack in availability of quality vehicles (impacted largely by vehicles being damaged by hail storms and flooding as well as an average lengthening in the holding time of fleet vehicles) as well as utilization of non-traditional disposal channels,” Robb said.

 One key component of the Australian fleet market is tool-of-the-trade vehicles, known elsewhere in the world as utility vehicles.

 “The key focus of fleet managers in Australia and New Zealand is total cost of ownership, CO2 reduction, and compliance with government-mandated occupational, health, and safety regulations,” said George Georgiou, general manager, fleet for ORIX Australia.